Celebrating Self Help

 As a celebration, we wanted to put an emphasis on some fun and social events for groups.
 A Sunday afternoon “Picnic in the Park” event, with entertainment provided by a local choir and a clown (who was also a self help group member when out of costume) went off particularly well.
 All self help group members had to do was turn up and dodge the raindrops.
 We know that this must have made an impact because one local group celebrating their fifth anniversary this year has decided to replicate the event for themselves as their main anniversary activity.
 We’re quite proud that they’re using the same venue, the same choir, and have even called the event again, “Picnic in the Park”.

 Another event had more political and public significance when the County Council agreed to hold a civic reception for members of local self help groups in recognition of the Year of Celebration.
 Self helpers were the special guests and they were honoured and valued over the course of an evening, with food and wine provided all at the Council’s expense.
-That public recogniton of what effort goes into groups is what counted.
+That public recognition of what effort goes into groups is what counted.

 Other activities and promotional events took place throughout the year.
 And there were lots of ideas which didn’t come off.
 We haven’t yet held the inter-group quiz night.
 Or found a textile student to help co-ordinate a self help quilt project, where each group designs their own square or panel.
 No-one signed up for the Self Help Group “Question Time” which was supposed to follow the model of “Gardener’s Question Time”.
 And we haven’t yet had the touring photo exhibition depicting self help groups in action because we haven’t found the funding for the photos even to be taken.
 But we tried, and there’s plenty of time to do the rest of it.
 We’re always going to need to find creative ways to continue raising the profile of self help.

-On the theme of celebrating self help I have a few key points that I want to leave you with.
+On the theme of celebrating self help I have a few key points that I want to leave you with:

 I believe one important project is continuing to redefine all the ways that self help is powerful in women’s lives and that women are powerful in self help.
 Some commentators have criticised self help groups for being inward looking and fundamentally selfish as energy is focused on a relatively small number of people rather than looking out to the impact on wider society.
 I think that view stems from a real misunderstanding of self help.